Hello, my fellow shelter-in-placers.

 We stage minor acts of rebellion – “no added sugar”, “reduced salt” – to larger acts of rebellion – campaign finance reform and peaceful demonstrations – to major acts of rebellion – religious and economic reform movements, revolutions, and war.
 But resistance is futile.
 The tsunami of products flows unabated, as do the problems they engender.
 The pattern unfolds inexorably.

-We can’t live guiltlessly, unless we are psychopaths, because to thrive in a society based on the idea of scarcity means that our success has come at someone else’s expense.
+We can’t live guiltlessly, unless we are sociopaths, because to thrive in a society based on the idea of scarcity means that our success has come at someone else’s expense.
 Doing for others and expecting nothing in return, paying it forward, is simply not sustainable.

 The cumulative impact of this cognitive dissonance, resulting from the gap between who we think we are or want to be, and who we are forced to be, makes us despair.
 We try to forget by eating, drinking, smoking, gambling, and spending.
 Nothing works.
 We end up addicted, debt-ridden, lonely, anxious, depressed, and prematurely dead.

 When we come up short in our search for meaning and when our attempts at reform fail, we conclude that God/nature did a poor design job or humans are bad.
 So our logical solutions – we need to make the best of a bad situation, after all – have ranged from prescribing austerity (for others!), to partying like crazy, to preparing for the Armageddon, to fantasizing about life on earth with fewer or no humans.

 THE IDEA OF SCARCITY IS DEAD.
 LONG LIVE THE IDEA OF ABUNDANCE.